 Belonging and healing start here—because community is where recovery takes root.

-We’re a healing community built on love, dignity, and second chances.
+Instead, we are a healing community rooted in love, dignity, and second chances.

-Our mission is simple yet powerful: to be a refuge of healing for people in recovery.
+Our mission is simple yet powerful: to serve as a refuge of healing for people in recovery.

-Recovery isn’t just a one-time decision—it’s a lifelong journey.
+Recovery isn’t a one-time decision — it’s a lifelong journey.
 At Recovery Café Longmont, we walk alongside our members every step of the way.
-Through peer support, community meals, and classes in our School for Recovery, individuals gain the tools, confidence, and relationships they need to rebuild their lives.
+Through peer support, shared meals, and classes in our School for Recovery, people build tools, grow confidence, and form relationships that help them rebuild their lives.

-Belonging is at the heart of healing.
-We believe that when people are surrounded by care, accountability, and genuine human connection, lasting recovery becomes possible.
-Because every cup of coffee shared, every circle formed, and every story told strengthens the fabric of our community.
+Most importantly, belonging sits at the heart of healing.
+We know that when people experience care, accountability, and real human connection, lasting recovery takes root.
+With every cup of coffee we share, every circle we form, and every story we hold, we strengthen the fabric of our community.

 “To be known without being loved is terrifying.
 To be loved without being known has no power to change us.
 But to be deeply known and deeply loved transforms us.
 The most basic need of every human being is to love and receive love.”